 During the 25th Annual Whitesboro Reunion Festival, August 30-September 1, 2013 a Historic Marker honoring Congressman George Henry White, a founding member of Whitesboro, NJ will be unveiled at the west corner of Shore Road/Route 9 North and Main Street in Whitesboro, NJ.
 A screening of George Henry White American Phoenix will follow.

-American Phoenix.
+For a donation of $20, you will receive a DVD copy of George Henry White: American Phoenix.
 All proceeds towards the George Henry White Fund, supporting future screenings of the documentary and efforts to raise awareness of the life and legacy of George Henry White.

-George Henry White Award 2014
+Help Support the George Henry White Fund

 All donations towards the George Henry White (GHW) Fund will help support efforts to raise awareness of his life and legacy.
 Current initiatives include: future screenings and expansion of the GHW American Phoenix DVD, installation of a headstone at GHW’s grave site at the Historic Eden Cemetery in Collingdale, PA, the establishment of the GHW Community Memorial Center in Bladen County, NC, his birth county, and supporting various educational activities to raise awareness of GHW, and other African-American heroes omitted from the mainstream of American history publications, events and museums.